Charity Choices

 He put off going to graduate school, instead traveling to Washington to become a full time live-in volunteer at Zacchaeus Hospitality House for single men and women, which he did for eight years.
 That’s where he met Sharon, also a volunteer, and after they were married and had their first child, they decided to create Mary House to serve homeless families.

 Over the past 40 years, Mary House has grown to house more than 50 families at a time with support services.
 It provides housing and other services to meet the social and economic needs of homeless families, working primarily with the low-income Latino population of Washington, DC.
+In 2023, the local NBC station recognized Mary House's long record of service by awarding Mary House its top "Impact Award."

 Mary House has no salaried staff.
 Instead, the five full-time staff – including Bill and Sharon Murphy – receive room, board, health insurance and a nominal monthly stipend.
+This allows Mary House to have very low fund raising and administrative costs: just 5.7% in 2023.

 View the charity page: